 An orthopaedic surgeon performs an osteotomy by removing pieces of bone that may be causing friction or affecting the way your weight is distributed on the joint.
 The surgeon may also use excess bone to "wedge" an area that needs additional support.
 Once the bones of the joint are repositioned, your surgeon will likely use a combination of pins and screws to stabilize the area.

 Recovering from an osteotomy procedure

-Healing from an osteotomy takes time and will involve physical therapy and many weeks followed by months of recovery as your bones begin to heal themselves.
+Healing from this procedure takes time and will involve physical therapy and many weeks followed by months of recovery as your bones begin to heal themselves.

-In younger people, osteotomy may be an alternative to joint replacement.
+In younger people, this procedure may be an alternative to joint replacement.
 The procedure allows them to get back to daily living while postponing the need for a more intensive joint replacement procedure.